TAM-DS/FinOps-for-M-A-Infrastructure-Due-Diligence-Dashboard/README.md

 5-Year NPV: $31,631,651
 Payback period: 1.17 years (~14 months)

-# How to Use These Datasets:In Tableau: Connect → Text/CSV → drag fields to build/recreate views (e.g., Annual_Cost by Cloud_Provider for multi-cloud bars).
+**How to Use These Datasets:** In Tableau: Connect → Text/CSV → drag fields to build/recreate views (e.g., Annual_Cost by Cloud_Provider for multi-cloud bars).

 import pandas as pd